Berkay2002/agentic-rag-test-scope-analysis/README.md

 ### Prerequisites

 - Python 3.11+
-- Neo4j 5.20+ (with APOC and GDS plugins)
+- Neo4j 5.20+ (with APOC plugin for graph operations)
-- PostgreSQL 15+ with pgvector extension
+- PostgreSQL 15+ with pgvector and pg_search extensions
 - Poetry 1.8+

 ### Setup